moodle-an-hochschulen/moodle-theme_boost_union/README.md

 #### Tab "Login page"

+##### Login page arrangement

+With these settings, you can control the way how the login container is presented and positioned within the login page.

 ##### Login page background images

-###### Login page background images

-This setting is already available in the Moodle core theme Boost.
+With these settings, you can set a background image like you can already in the Moodle core theme Boost.
-However, in Boost Union you can not only add one but an arbitrary number of files as a background image for the login page.
+But in addition to that, you can set an arbitrary number of files as a background image for the login page.
 One of these images will be picked randomly and shown when the user visits the login page.

-###### Login page background image position

-With this setting, you control the positioning of the login page background image within the browser window.
-The first value is the horizontal position, the second value is the vertical position.
+Furthermore, you can set the login page background image position and a text which is displayed alongside the login background images.

-###### Display text for login background images

-With this optional setting you can add text, e.g. a copyright notice to your uploaded login background images.
-Each line consists of the file identifier (the file name) and the text that should be displayed, separated by a pipe character.
-Each declaration needs to be written in a new line.

-For example:
-``background-image-1.jpg|Copyright: CC0|dark``

-As text color, you can use the values "dark" or "light".

-You can declare texts for an arbitrary amount of your uploaded login background images.
-The texts will be added only to those images that match their filename with the identifier declared in this setting.

-##### Login form

-###### Login form position

-With this setting, you can optimize the login form to fit to a greater variety of background images.
-By default, the login form is displayed centered on the login page.
-Alternatively, you can move it to the left or to the right of the login page to let other parts of the background image shine through.
-Of course, you can also change this setting if no background images are uploaded at all.

-###### Login form transparency

-With this setting, you can make the login form slightly transparent to let the background image shine through even more.

-###### Login container width

-With this setting, you can control the width of the login container.
-By default, the login container width is set to 500px.

-##### Login layout
+##### Login form layout

-###### Login layout

-With this setting, you can choose how the login providers are displayed on the login page.
+With these settings, you can choose how the login providers are displayed in the login form.

-###### Login background layout

-With this setting, you can choose the background layout for the login page.

 ##### Login order